tauoms/react_basics/react-demo-router_example/README.md

 # Posts update

-My solution for an assignment asking for making a JSON property toggleable by user between true and false in a React app by utilizing axios.
-In this example it is done by clicking the "Mark read" / "Mark unread" buttons on the "Posts" page.
+My solution for an assignment asking to make a JSON property toggleable by user between true and false in a React app by utilizing axios.
+In this example you can do this by clicking the "Mark read" / "Mark unread" buttons on the "Posts" page.

 ## Technologies used